 This is the most common type of burglar you will encounter, the young delinquent that has nothing to lose.
 Typically a high-school drop out aged 15-25 years old, with substance abuse problems and a history of violence.

 The delinquent is motivated by poverty, boredom or peer pressure.
 They look for an easy mark to prove their worth or increase their status amongst their peers.
-They will generally avoid hard to reach places or affluent areas as they don’t have much skills as a burglar.
+They will generally avoid hard to reach places or affluent areas as they don’t have many skills as a burglar.
 When looking to steal they will aim for one “trophy” item they can show off to their peers.

 Open doors, windows and back doors are this burglar’s dream.
 They wouldn’t break down a door or pick a lock but will easily climb into a house with an open window.
 These types are not very skilled and generally wouldn’t go through the trouble of concealing their identity or covering up evidence.
 They can be easily caught or turned away with the right measures.